adeloyedeji/laravel-db-helper/README.md

 - [ ] Support for protected property $tableName
 - [ ] Support to export files to specified directory
 - [ ] Support for one to many relationship
-- [ ] Support for many to many rekationship
+- [ ] Support for many to many relationship
 - [ ] Support for multiple database systems

 ## Setup